dustball/gping.io/docker/README.md

 - `docker/db.sh`&mdash;starts an instance of a dev database using the default configurations from `docker/db/env`.
-- `docker/www.sh`&mdashstarts an instance of the `gping.io` website with routing to a dev database using default configurations in `docker/www/env`.
+- `docker/www.sh`&mdashstarts an instance of the `gping.io` website with routing to a dev database using default configurations in `docker/www/env` and the `live` tag by default.

 All scripts expect an environment variable `GPINGIO_HOME` to be set to the directory containing the project checkout.

-The `www` container does not currently support live code loading through volume mounts or other means (patches welcome :heart:).